angusYuhao/Money-Manager/README.md

 > **Note:** While regular users can only manage their own posts, a financial advisors can manage/delete all posts.

 ### Inbox: Recommendations From Financial Advisors (Phase 2 Functionality)
-Once a user follows a financial advisor, the financial advisor is able to send recommendations to the user directly, and this is where is user is able to view them.
+Once a user follows a financial advisor, the financial advisor is able to send recommendations to the user directly, and this is where the user is able to view them.
 Click on a list item on the page to see the full content of the recommendation.

 ### Advisors List: Financial Advisor List (Phase 2 Functionality)
 This page is for the regular users to see a list of all available financial advisors and their profiles.
 The list will contain the name of the financial advisor as well as their number of followers right beside it.
 By clicking the “Eye” button, they will be able to see details about the specific financial advisor, such as their profile description and what their specialties are.
 The “Follow” button will allow the regular users to follow this particular financial advisor.
 The button will turn gray after, indicating the regular user has successfully followed the financial advisor.
 They can press the same button again to unfollow the financial advisor.

 # Resources (Phase 2 Functionality)
 Click on the Resources tab at the top of the page.
 This page is used to provide regular users with some external resources help.
 You can get to this page by clicking the “Resources” tab on the top of the app bar.
 It has three buttons for different views of the external resources (“Finance”, “Investments”, “Calculator”).
 Each small tab displays three cards that can link to external resources.
 By clicking on the “learn more” button in each card, it will direct you to the link in a new tab.
 The “Calculator” tab displays the investment calculator that was originally in the investment page.

 ### Calculator